 (1) Let’s talk!
-Jamey and Caroline would love to visit with you!
-Reach out by email (JCaruthers@childrenatrisk.org; CRoberts@childrenatrisk.org), and they will schedule a phone call with you, or possibly an in-person meeting (they travel to CEASE cities a lot!).
+Jarret and Caroline would love to visit with you!
+Reach out by email (JGuajardo@childrenatrisk.org; CRoberts@childrenatrisk.org), and they will schedule a phone call with you, or possibly an in-person meeting (they travel to CEASE cities a lot!).
 You probably have questions and they want to answer them!

 (2) Spread the word!
 We ask that every new recruit tell one or two friends, coworkers, or family members about our cyber patrols.
 We cannot advertise cyber patrols too broadly without risking that buyers will become aware of our tactics, so we depend on word of mouth for much of our recruiting!

 (3) Get Trained!
 Be on the lookout for an invite and registration link for the next training.
 Also, be sure to complete the "next steps" at abunchofguys.com/training.
 The training will be around 5 hours, and it will include your first patrol.

 (4) Consider becoming a CEASE Leader!
 CHILDREN AT RISK is looking for a CEASE Leader in each of the six CEASE cities.
 CEASE Leaders will assist in recruiting other cyber patrol volunteers, serve as an on-the-ground contact and liaison, and foster morale.

 (5) Deploy Cyber Patrols!
 Patrols are approximately 2 hours long, and your group will get together at least once a month for a year.